About FilingDrift

 How the score works

-The distress score measures two things simultaneously:
+The distress score measures two things independently:

 • What's new or escalating.
 Phrases that appeared for the first time, or dramatically increased, weighted by how rarely other companies use them.
 A phrase that only SVB was saying in 2022, that it hadn't mentioned before, scores higher than boilerplate that every bank uses.